Dr James Simpson

 - Phone: +44(0)113 343 4687

 I joined the School of Education, University of Leeds in 2004, where I was first a Research Fellow and since 2010 a Senior Lecturer.
-From 2010 to 2013 coordinated the MA TESOL programme.
+From 2010 to 2013 I coordinated the MA TESOL programme.
 From 2014 to 2017 I led the Language Education academic group and directed the Centre for Language Education Research.
-In 2016 I was Visiting Professor at the Centre for Applied Language Studies, University of Jyväskylä, Finland.
+I have spent two periods as Visiting Professor at the Centre for Applied Language Studies, University of Jyväskylä, Finland (2016 and 2017), advising on a series of projects on migrant language education and the arts.

 I obtained my PhD (Applied Linguistics) from the University of Reading in 2004, an MA (ELT) from the University of Essex in 1996 and a PGCE (PCET) from the University of Greenwich in 1999.
 In my earlier career I worked as an English language teacher in a range of contexts in Europe, the Middle East and the UK.